 Privacy and theft concerns

-While contactless payments are encrypted and secure, some shoppers worry about the possibility of accidental or unauthorized charges.
+While some shoppers worry about accidental charges, modern NFC requires the device to be activated, authenticated (via Face ID/fingerprint), and held within 1-2 inches of the terminal to complete a charge, making accidental payments extremely unlikely.
+In fact, mobile wallets are statistically the most secure payment method available.
 Others may be hesitant to load their financial data onto a smartphone, fearing loss or theft of the device.

 Reliance on the internet or power